Gary Barlow: Family

 In 2000, Barlow married Dawn Andrews, who was a dancer on Take That's 1995 Nobody Else Tour.
-They have three children: Daniel (born 2000), Emily (born 2002), and Daisy (born 2009).
+They have three children, born in 2000, 2002, and 2009.
 On 4 August 2012, he revealed that their daughter, Poppy, was stillborn.
 He released a short statement reading, "Dawn and I are devastated to announce that we've lost our baby.
 Our focus now is giving [Poppy] a beautiful funeral and loving our three children with all our hearts.
 We'd ask at this painful time that our privacy be respected."
-Years later, he would state "I needed to accept this wasn't a scar that was going to heal with time, this was a scar i was going to die with".
+Later in 2022 he said: "I needed to accept this wasn't a scar that was going to heal with time, this was a scar I was going to die with".

 Despite the loss of his daughter one week previously, Barlow performed at the London 2012 Olympic Games Closing Ceremony singing the hit "Rule the World", which drew praise internationally for the strength and determination of Barlow to take to the stage so soon after his tragedy.
 Owing to the bereavement, it was announced that Barlow would not attend the X Factor press launch.

-In his autobiography My Take, Barlow revealed that he is a supporter of Liverpool FC, with their anthem "You'll Never Walk Alone" being one of the first songs he learned to play on the piano.
+In his autobiography My Take, Barlow revealed that he is a supporter of Liverpool F.C., with their anthem being one of the first songs he learned to play on the piano.
 He is also a supporter of the Warrington Wolves and the New York Knicks.
-Barlow also mentioned in his autobiography that he was on the Edgware Road tube train that was one of the targets of the 7 July 2005 London bombings.

 In 2009, Barlow named "Don't Give Up", the 1986 duet between Peter Gabriel and Kate Bush, as the song that had most inspired him.
 He said, "I don't think you can listen to this song without feeling inspired, it could save anybody.
 The lyrics are so inspirational.
 Specifically I was having a very low moment in the 1990s and the song came on the radio.
 There have only been a very few times when I've had to pull the car over to listen to a song; this was one of them."

 Politics

-During the 2010 general election campaign, the Conservative Party announced their intention to encourage musical achievement amongst young people in schools with a competition called "School Stars".
-Barlow appeared at a school staged campaign event to endorse the introduction of the programme by then Conservative leader David Cameron.
+During the 2010 general election campaign, the Conservative Party announced their intention to encourage musical achievement among young people in schools with a competition called "School Stars".
+Barlow appeared at a school-staged campaign event to endorse the introduction of the programme by the then Conservative leader David Cameron.
 Barlow also sang "Greatest Day" at the event.
 When asked if he was supporting the Conservatives at the election, Barlow responded: "I would not be here if I was not."